 - Remind your teen that you will listen and not judge them.

 - Determine if the events warrant contacting the school.
 For example, your teen was threatened with physical harm or an inappropriate picture of your teen was shared with others.

 - Provide your teen with the opportunity to talk to a counselor about their feelings and experiences if they are not comfortable sharing with you.

 Embarrassment is an influential emotion for teenagers, and the emotion can often make teens feel afraid to share their experiences with trusted family members, for fear of judgement.

-Bullying can lead to a variety of mental health challenges including depression, anxiety, and suicidal thoughts.
+Bullied teens often experience a variety of ensuing mental health challenges including depression, anxiety, and suicidal thoughts.
 If you are the parent of a teen that is being bullied, Contact us now to schedule an appointment with Restorative Counseling.
 We strive to support both you and your teen in the healing process.